GluuFederation/docs-casa-prod/docs/source/developer/menus.md

 ## Overview

 In the introductory pages, we mentioned that developers can customize three types of menus: user, admin, and drop down.
-This can be achieved by implementing the `org.gluu.credmanager.extension.navigation.NavigationMenu` extension point.
+This can be achieved by implementing the `org.gluu.casa.extension.navigation.NavigationMenu` extension point.

 Every extension point you implement specifies which type of menu item is intended by supplying a return value for the `menuType` method.
 Valid return values are `MenuType.USER`, `MenuType.ADMIN_CONSOLE`, or `MenuType.AUXILIARY`.